 For example, if your family law order allows the respondent to come to your home to collect your children and these visits lead to verbal abuse, threats or any other act of domestic violence, the magistrate can change the family law order to make the collection point away from where you live.
 The magistrate can also cancel or suspend your existing parenting order if they are satisfied it would be unsafe for you or the children to continue spending time with the respondent.

 If you have a domestic violence order and you have family law court proceedings or Childrens Court proceedings, you must tell these courts about your domestic violence order.

 Yes.
 Sometimes a magistrate can make a domestic violence order against someone even though the aggrieved has not applied for one.
 This can happen if a magistrate convicts a person of an offence involving an act of domestic violence.
-To make an order, the magistrate would have to be satisfied the people involved were in a relationship covered by the law (see page 8), an act of domestic violence has occurred, and a domestic violence order is necessary or desirable to protect the aggrieved.
+To make an order, the magistrate would have to be satisfied the people involved were in a relationship covered by the law (see Which relationships are protected?), an act of domestic violence has occurred, and a domestic violence order is necessary or desirable to protect the aggrieved.
 If there was already a domestic violence order in place when the offence was committed, the magistrate could change the order by including extra conditions or by changing the domestic violence order length to protect the aggrieved.
 In both situations, the magistrate still has to allow the people involved to say what they think about the order being made.

 The Childrens Court magistrate can make or change a domestic violence order to protect a parent when a child protection order application has been made.

 The magistrate can make a domestic violence order on their own initiative based on the information before the court, or because one of the parties has made a domestic violence order application.
 The magistrate has to allow the people involved to say what they think about the domestic violence order being made.